raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 ![Windows Driver Install 3](images/cm-driver-devmanager-install.jpg)

 Right click on this unknown device and select "Update Driver Software", then select "Browse my computer for driver software".
 In the next dialog box select "Browse" and browse to the directory containing the unzipped bcm270x-boot-driver.zip (the directory containing bcm270x.inf) and select "Next".
-Finally click "Install this driver software anyway" when Windows compains it cannot verify the publisher.
+Finally click "Install this driver software anyway" when Windows complains it cannot verify the publisher.

 After a short while the driver will finish being installed and you should be able to see it in Device Manager.